lukejoconnor/polygenicity_scripts/README.md

 - `compare_polygenicities.m` reproduces Figure 1 of the paper.
 - `estimate_polygenicity.m` reproduces Figure 3 of the paper.

+A subdirectory MATLAB/as-is contains a simulation script which was used to produce Figure 2 of the paper.
+This script is provided as-is; reproducing results yourself will require multiple steps of installation and manual path manipulation.

 The function which estimates polygenicity from FMR estimates is provided in `FMR` repository.
 This function in its entirety is:

 ```matlab